 IFUGAO

 The Ifugao is a group that lives in a mountainous region of north-central Luzon around the of town Banaue.
-Also known as the Ifugaw, Ipugao, Yfugao, they are former headhunters who are famous for their spectacular mountain-hugging rice terraces.
-The Ifugao are believed to have arrived from China around 2000 years ago.
-Their first contact with the outside world was through American military officers and schoolteachers early in the 20th century.
+Also known as the Ifugaw, Ipugao, Yfugao, Igorot and Kiangan, they are famous for their spectacular mountain-hugging rice terraces and are believed to have arrived in their homeland from China around 2000 years ago.
+Their first main contact with the outside world was through American military officers and schoolteachers early in the 20th century.
 Communication with them was made easier when better roads were built to the areas where they live.
 [Source: “Encyclopedia of World Cultures, East and Southeast Asia” edited by Paul Hockings (G.K.
 Hall & Company, 1993)]

 In the past the Ifugao were feared head-hunters, just as other tribes in the mountainous regions of northern Luzon.
 Their war-dance (the bangibang) is one of the cultural remnants of the time of tribal conflict.
 This dance is traditionally held on the walls of the rice terraces by the men, equipped with spears, axes and wooden shields and a headdress made of leaves.
 [Source: philippines.hvu.nl]